curl/everything-curl/usingcurl-scpsftp.md

-When curl connects to a SFTP and SCP host, it will make sure that the host's key hash is already present in the known hosts file or it will deny continued operation because it cannot trust that the server is the right now.
+When curl connects to a SFTP and SCP host, it will make sure that the host's key hash is already present in the known hosts file or it will deny continued operation because it cannot trust that the server is the right one.
 Once the correct hash exists in `known_hosts` curl can perform transfers.

 To force curl to skip checking and obeying to the the `known_hosts` file, you can use the `-k / --insecure` command line option.
-You must use this option with extreme care since it makes possible man-in-the-middle attacks not getting detected.
+You must use this option with extreme care since it makes it possible man-in-the-middle attacks not detected.